vakilileila/vue-valid/README.md

 ## Custom form control component

 You can also use `vue-valid` on your own form components.
 Simply wrap your component with an element with `v-form-ctrl`, `name` and any validation attributes.
 Set `v-form-ctrl` to the same property you will be updating via two-way binding in your component.
-You can also get a hook into the internals of `v-form-ctrl` to mange control state.
+You can also get a hook into the internals of `v-form-ctrl` to manage control state.

 [See custom tinymce component validation example](https://github.com/optick/vue-valid/tree/master/example)